cooperbraun13/cooperbraun13/README.md

 ## Hi, I'm Cooper!
 <img src="https://i.gifer.com/Y3il.gif" height="80"/>

 I'm a junior at Gonzaga University studying Computer Science.
-I love backend development, security, and networking.
+I love backend development, security, and digging into low-level systems.

 ### What I've been up to
 - Research assistant for Gonzaga's Institute for Informatics and Applied Science (analytics + applied ML)